-- Uniform Application for State Grant Assistance - Submitted in PDF (signed, and scanned) - Submitted in a Word file - Program Narrative -Do not change the format of this document. - Submitted in a Word file. - Budget/Budget Narrative - Submitted in Excel format (no signatures required for this document at this time) - United States Internal Revenue Service 501(c)(3) determination letter PDF (Non-Profit Agency Required) - Memorandum of Understanding or Letters of Support (PDF)
+- Uniform Application for State Grant Assistance - Submitted in PDF (signed, and scanned) - Submitted in a Word file - Program Narrative -Do not change the format of this document. - Submitted in a Word file. - Budget/Budget Narrative - Submitted in Excel format (no signatures required for this document at this time) - United States Internal Revenue Service 501(c)(3) determination letter PDF (Non-Profit Agency Required) - Memorandum of Understanding or Letters of Support (specify # to be submitted)

 All documents listed above should be zipped in a single folder.
-Each individual document should be named following naming conventions listed on page 16 and emailed to: CJA.CASA.NOFOFFY19@Illinois.gov
+Each individual document should be named following naming conventions listed on page 19 and emailed to: CJA.LE.NOFOFFY19@Illinois.gov.